all posts (default)

 I used to use the command line in Windows a lot.
 Almost all of my backup and other disk cleanup activities were done through batch files (command line scripts), which are just automated typing of command line commands.
 For someone like me who likes to use text files for all the important stuff, learning to use the command line in Windows was the key to productivity.
 Best tutorial I've found for this is Zed Shaw's Command Line Crash Course.
 Go read it.

 Thursday, May 23, 2013

-I have a page about Markdown.
-It's about 15 or 20 screens of information with a comfortable layout with lots of whitespace.
+I had a page about Markdown.
+It was about 15 or 20 screens of information with a comfortable layout with lots of whitespace.
 I thought it was a relatively complete description of Markdown.
 Now I find a McSparky book on Markdown that has 130 pages and 27 screencasts to discuss Markdown and how to use it.
 How do you write that much about a tool as simple and straight forward as Markdown?
 I don't know yet and haven't decided if I'll spend the $10 to find out.
 But it comes highly recommended.
 My curiosity may get the best of me.
 UPDATE 2019-04-29: After I bought my Macbook, I decided to buy the book.
 Most of it is about tools that you use Markdown with rather than Markdown itself.
 It's a good book, but the Markdown part is not worth the money; the other parts may be if you need that information.

 Friday, February 01, 2013